Lola Djuraeva

-Lola Djuraeva (born 5 July 2009) is an Uzbek rhythmic gymnast.
+Lola Djuraeva (Lola Joʻrayeva; born 5 July 2009) is an Uzbek rhythmic gymnast.
 She won two silver medals at the 2025 European Cup.
 At the junior level, she won three gold medals at the Asian Championships.

 Gymnastics career

 In 2018, Djuraeva was the national runner-up in the all-around among the girls born in 2009.
 She won a silver medal at the 2018 Navruz Cup held in Kazakhstan.

 Junior

 In 2023, Djuraeva competed at the Asian Championships in Manila, where she won a gold medal in the team event.
 She also won the gold medal in the clubs final by nearly two points ahead of Aiym Meirzhanova.
 She also competed at the 2023 Junior World Championships in Cluj-Napoca, where she finished sixth with the team and seventh in the clubs final.

 In April 2024, Djuraeva won a silver medal in the ball final at the Bosphorus Cup in Istanbul.
 Later that year, she was selected to compete at the Asian Championships in her native Tashkent, where she won a gold medal in the ball final.